Never Do These Things With Spray Foam

 We all love spray foam, but it shouldn't be used for everything!
 Here are seven things you shouldn't do with spray foam at home.

-1. Buy Expired Spray Foam
+Buy Expired Spray Foam

-2. Leave Your Hands, Arms and Eyes Exposed
+Leave Your Hands, Arms and Eyes Exposed

-3. Use Spray Foam Around Electrical Boxes
+Use Spray Foam Around Electrical Boxes

-4. Use Spray Foam Around Recessed Ceiling Canister Lights
+Use Spray Foam Around Recessed Ceiling Canister Lights

 Sealing around windows and doors is one of the most common uses for expanding foam.
-But it can actually push the jamb inward, making them impossible to open.
+But the high-expansion stuff can actually push the jamb inward, making them impossible to open.
 Avoid this by using minimal expanding foam.
 It’s formulated to fill the space around windows and doors without excess expansion.
 Look for cans labeled for use on windows and doors.